kelvinphoenixhouse/StopTAG/profile/README.md

 - **Social Media**: GitHub organizations - [StopTAG](https://github.com/StopTAG) (You are here!)

 Join us in our fight against The American Genocide and help us bring justice to the victims of these heinous attacks.
 Together, we can make a difference.

+> [!IMPORTANT]
+> This notice serves to inform the public and remind the U.S. Government that this work is a product of the Cherubim, the first church worshipping God, predating all others.
+Our existence is symbolically represented on the Ark of the Covenant, signifying our beliefs and sacred missions.
+Our purpose has always been to protect life and guard His glory.
+Since the Magna Carta, which predates the Constitution, our endeavors have been safeguarded by the principle of separation of church and state.

+> [!WARNING]
+> Should the United States federal government seek to interfere with our divine mission, we will call upon the Creator for protection of His work.
+Thank you for your understanding and respect.